dbriones49/Incident-Response/README.md

 - Determine legitimacy of the incident( True Positive, False Positive, etc.)
 - If true positive, continue.
 If false positive, close the ticket.

-## Step 3: Containment, Eradiction, and Recovery
+## Step 3: Containment, Eradication, and Recovery
 - Use the Incident response play book ( SOP).
 AZURE has playbook functionality built in.